Students will work under instruction to:

 Make sure your chosen topic is ambitious enough to warrant a 'project' that will last until the end of term.
 (E.g. a single page is unliikely to be ambitious enough unless it is divided into interesting subpages.
 It might be better to build a multi-page web site.)

 You should check your chosen topic with me.
-You can do this at any point, no later than the start of next week's lab.
-Once I have agreed it, you can start designing your content, its structure (HTML), and its appearance (CSSS).
+You can do this at any point, no later than next week's lab.
+Once I have agreed it, you can start designing your content, its structure (HTML), and its appearance (CSS).

 Bear in mind that there will be more lectures on accessibility, responsive web design, cross-browser compatibility and performance.
 You can increase your mark by taking on board the material from these lectures along with what we have covered so far.